thndrbrrr/pragnastic/docs/README-server-freebsd.md

 ## System config

 SSH is needed so that Windows and MacOS clients can mount file systems, and Unison uses SSH as well for transport. `ntpd` should also be running for accurate timekeeping and reliable file server operations.
-It helps ensure that file modification times are correct, logging and auditing are accurate, and synchronization tasks are on time.
+It helps ensure that file modification times are correct, logging and auditing are accurate, and that cron jobs are on time.
 The services `zfs` service and `zfskeys` (provides encryption support) need to be runnning for everything ZFS:

 ```sh
 service sshd enable